Zaita/SDLT/README.md

 1. Clone the repository using Git clone to /path/to/sdlt
 2. Run `composer install`
 3. Run `vendor/bin/sake dev/build flush=` on the terminal
+4. You will need to copy the .env.example to a .env file and replace the values with your own.
+The user defined on SS_DATABASE_USER will need to have high enough privileges to create a database

 ## Configuration and Personalisation